bcomnes/goref/README.md

 ### $GOPATH

-The `GOPATH` path needs to be set every time unfortunately.
+The `GOPATH` path used to be required to be set.
+Now it defaults to `~/go`.
+You are still typically expected to add `~/go/bin` to your `$PATH` however.
 This seems to be the convention:

 ```sh
 $ mkdir -p ~/go/{bin,src} ; echo "export GOPATH=\$HOME/go" >> ~/.bashrc ; echo "export PATH=\$PATH:\$GOPATH/bin" >> ~/.bashrc